-VISION:
+VISION

-We provide society with citizens who have a strong technical and professional education in civil engineering, with rich cultural background, ethical values, and social sensitivity; with capacity for critical thinking and the managerial and entrepreneurial skills needed to solve civil infrastructure problems facing society.
-We provide society with people-serving, problemsolving professionals in civil engineering.
+Provide our society high quality professionals with a strong education in civil engineering and /or land surveying: with rich cultural, ethical, environmental, and social sensitivities; capacity for critical thinking; and the entrepreneurial skills to solve civil infrastructure problems.
+Search for and disseminate new knowledge.
+Provide services to solve engineering problems as members of interdisciplinary teams.